2023 Pacific typhoon season: Typhoon Haikui (Hanna)

 Whilst Typhoon Saola was exhibiting a counter-clockwise loop east of the Philippines, a new broad low-pressure area developed into a tropical depression on August 27, near the Northern Mariana Islands, while slowly drifting westward.
 On August 28, the JMA subsequently upgraded into a tropical storm, naming it as Haikui.
 The JTWC began initiating advisories thereafter and was designated Tropical Depression 10W.
 Haikui then later strengthened into a severe tropical storm before entering PAR, where it was locally named Hanna.
 Haikui continues to move westwards across the Philippine Sea, before finally reaching typhoon status on September 1.
 Haikui began undergoing rapid intensification by September 3 at least 18 hours before landfall, becoming a strong Category 3 typhoon.
 It then struck over Taitung County, Taiwan.
 Due to its land interaction, it weaken back into a minimal Category 1 typhoon before moving erratically over the next few hours, heading eastwards and making a second landfall in Kaohsiung, Taiwan.
 The JMA then downgraded Haikui back into a severe tropical storm as its circulation became degraded after the landfall.
 On September 5, Haikui made its final landfall along the coast of Dongshan County, Fujian before it dissipated on September 6.

 On September 7, the remnants of Typhoon Haikui brought record breaking rainfall to Hong Kong.
 Hong Kong Observatory recorded 158 millimeters of rain between 11pm and midnight local time, the highest hourly rainfall rate since records began in 1884.
 Some parts of the city even accumulated over 900 mm of rainfall within just 24 hours.
 Four people were killed in Hong Kong as a result of the flash floods.
 Other parts of the Pearl River Delta, including Shenzhen and Macau, were also severely impacted.

-Due to severe impacts caused by the storm, the name Haikui was retired the following year and was replaced with Tianma in 2025.